-Risk of Complications after Thighplasty:
+Risk of Complications after Thighplasty

 As compared to other plastic surgery procedures, thigh surgery produces more visible scars.
 They do fade over time, however.
 Extended procedures require long incisions which may leave longer and more visible scars.
 Some people are also more prone to scarring (or visible scarring such as keloids).

 It is important to keep in mind that no surgical method can stop the natural ageing process.
 Whilst you will have far better thigh contours after surgery, you will need to keep your expectations realistic about what surgery can accomplish.
-In addition, if you want to maintain surgical results for longer time, you must adopt a healthy lifestyle and maintain a stable weight.
+In addition, if you want to maintain surgical results for a longer time, you must adopt a healthy lifestyle and maintain a stable weight.

 Want to see before and after thigh reduction photos?
 Our nurses are happy to show you body lift surgery results including thigh surgery in a free consultation.